Improvement 1031 Exchange

 FAQ

 The EAT acquires the replacement property using your exchange funds.
-During the 180-day window, construction or improvements happen on that property while the EAT holds title.
-You identify the relinquished property within 45 days, sell it within the same 180 days, and the EAT transfers the improved property to you at closing.
-The value of the property plus improvements completed before transfer counts toward the equal-or-greater-value 1031 requirement.
+During the 180-day exchange period, construction happens on that property while the EAT holds title.
+You identify the relinquished property within 45 days and sell it within the same 180 days.
+The EAT transfers the improved property to you at the end of the window.
+The value of the property plus improvements completed by day 180 is what counts toward the equal-or-greater-value 1031 requirement.

 The exchange must close within 180 days from the day the EAT acquires the replacement property.
 You have 45 days from that same day to identify the relinquished property.
 All construction or improvements counted toward the exchange value must be completed and the property transferred to you by day 180.
-Any work completed after day 180 doesn’t count toward the like-kind value.
+Work completed after day 180 does not count toward the like-kind value, and any shortfall becomes taxable boot.